 - If the mentor determines the student needs further experience before approval can be given, then the mentorship program may take longer than the 400-hour minimum requirement.
 The mentor advises the student as to what areas need further experience and study to achieve an adequate level of safety and proficiency and sets another 25-hour mentorship period.
 After the completion of this, another assessment of the student’s proficiency is made.
 This continues until the mentor approves the student for completion of the mentorship program.

-- Once the mentor approves the student for completion of the mentorship program, the mentor and student select five cases to submit for final review by Michael or Lesley Tierra.
-These are submitted to the East West Herbalist School with a $100 fee.
+- Once the mentor approves the student for completion of the mentorship program, the mentor and student select three cases to submit for final review by Thomas Avery Garran.
+These are submitted to the East West Herbalist School with a $150 fee.

-- Once Michael or Lesley Tierra approves the five submitted cases, the student graduates from the mentoring program.
+- Once Thomas approves the three submitted cases, the student graduates from the mentoring program.

 - Once all the requirements of the East West Clinical Herbalist (EWCH) degree program are complete, including approval by Lesley and Michael Tierra, the student receives the East West Clinical Herbalist degree from the East West Herb School.
 They may now apply to, and request a letter of recommendation for, the AHG for professional membership.